England national rugby union team: Professional era

 England finished third in the 2004 Six Nations Championship after losing their matches to both France and Ireland.
 Clive Woodward resigned as head coach on 2 September and Andy Robinson was appointed to replace him.
-Robinson's first Six Nations campaign in 2005 resulted in fourth place for England, and although they defeated Australia 26–16 at Twickenham in the Autumn internationals, this was followed by a 23–19 loss to the All Blacks.
+Robinson's first Six Nations campaign in 2005 resulted in fourth place for England, and although they defeated Australia at Twickenham in the Autumn internationals, this was followed by a loss to the All Blacks.

-A 25–14 loss to South Africa in the 2006 Autumn internationals was England's eighth defeat in nine test matches, their worst losing streak.
+A loss to South Africa in the 2006 Autumn internationals was England's eighth defeat in nine test matches, their worst losing streak.
 Andy Robinson resigned as head coach after this run, and attack coach Brian Ashton was appointed as his replacement in December.
 England started the 2007 Six Nations Championship with a Calcutta Cup victory over Scotland.
-That year's championship included a historic match at Croke Park which England lost 43–13, their heaviest defeat against Ireland.
+That year's championship included a historic match at Croke Park which England lost (13–43), their heaviest defeat against Ireland.

 At the 2007 World Cup, England were grouped in Pool A with Samoa, Tonga, South Africa, and the United States.
-They progressed to the knockout stage despite a heavy 36–0 loss to South Africa, and narrowly defeated Australia 12–10 in the quarter-finals.
-England then faced hosts France in the semi-finals and triumphed 14–9 to qualify for the final, where they were subjected to a second defeat by the Springboks at this World Cup, losing the match 15–6.
+They progressed to the knockout stage despite a 36–0 loss to South Africa, and narrowly defeated Australia in the quarter-finals.
+England then faced hosts France in the semi-finals and triumphed (14–9) to qualify for the final, where they were subjected to a second defeat by the Springboks at this World Cup, losing the match 15–6.
 England followed up their World Cup disappointment with two consecutive second-place finishes in the Six Nations Championship, behind Wales (2008) and Ireland (2009).
 Former England team captain Martin Johnson took up the job of head coach in July 2008 but, unable to replicate his on-field success in the management role, he resigned in November 2011 following a miserable Rugby World Cup which featured a series of on- and off-field controversies and ended in quarter-final defeat by France.

 In March 2012, the Rugby Football Union appointed Stuart Lancaster, the former Elite Rugby Director at Leeds Carnegie, as England's head coach.
 He had previously been employed in the position on a short-term basis, assisted by existing forwards coach Graham Rowntree, and Andy Farrell.
-Lancaster was considered a success in his first campaign as head coach: defending champions England took second place in the 2012 Six Nations Championship after losing 19–12 to Wales at Twickenham, but successfully defended the Calcutta Cup by defeating Scotland 13–6 at Murrayfield.
-England finished the year on a high when they beat World Cup holders New Zealand 38–21 at Twickenham in the Autumn internationals; the England team dominated the match and completely outplayed the All Blacks, who had been unbeaten in 20 matches.
+Lancaster was considered a success in his first campaign as head coach: defending champions England took second place in the 2012 Six Nations Championship after losing to Wales at Twickenham, but successfully defended the Calcutta Cup by defeating Scotland at Murrayfield.
+England finished the year on a high when they beat World Cup holders New Zealand at Twickenham in the Autumn internationals; the England team dominated the match and completely outplayed the All Blacks, who had been unbeaten in 20 matches.